Google Founders Brin, Page Step Down; Pichai Takes Over As Alphabet CEO

 Ending an era at the Internet's biggest search company, Google co-founders Sergey Brin and Larry Page are leaving their leadership roles and CEO Sundar Pichai will become chief executive of both Google and its parent company, Alphabet.

 Page is stepping down as CEO of Alphabet, while Brin is resigning as its president.
-They will remain board members of Alphabet.
+They will remain board members of Alphabet, a company that overseas not just Google but also research into artificial intelligence and self-driving cars.

+Page and Brin founded Google in 1998 when they were Stanford students.
+They made Google into one of the world's largest, most profitable companies, dominating online search, digital advertising and video.

 "We've never been ones to hold on to management roles when we think there's a better way to run the company," they wrote in a letter Tuesday.
 "And Alphabet and Google no longer need two CEOs and a President."